Kim family (North Korea): Kim Il Sung

 Kim Il Sung married twice and had six children.
 He met his first wife, Kim Jong Suk, in 1936, marrying her in 1940.
 She bore sons Kim Jong Il (born 1941 or 1942) and Kim Man Il (born 1944), and daughter Kim Kyong Hui (born 1946) before dying while bearing a stillborn daughter in 1949.
 Kim Jong Suk was born 24 December 1917 in Hoeryong in (North) Hamgyo'ng Province.
-Her family and she fled Korea to Yanji, Jilin (Kirin) Province around 1922.
+She and her family fled Korea to Yanji in China's Kirin Province around 1922.
 In October 1947, Kim Jong Suk presided over the establishment of a school for war orphans in South Pyongan Province, which became the Mangyongdae Revolutionary School.
 When the school opened in west Pyongyang one year after its foundation, Kim Jong Suk also unveiled the country's first statue to Kim Il Sung.
 In 1949, Kim Jong Suk was once again pregnant.
 She continued public activities, but her health diminished.
 She died on 19 September 1949 due to complications from pregnancy.
 Kim Il Sung had three children with his second wife, Kim Song Ae: Kim Kyong Il (born 1951), Kim Pyong Il (born 1953), and Kim Yong Il (born 1955).
 He had two younger brothers, Kim Chol-ju and Kim Yong-ju and a sister.

 When Kim Il Sung's first wife died, Kim Song-ae was not recognized as Kim Il Sung's wife for several years.
 Neither partnership had public weddings.
 Born Kim Sŏngp'al in the early 1920s in South P'yongyang Province, Kim Song-ae began her career as a clerical worker in the Ministry of National Defense where she first met Kim Il Sung in 1948.
 She was hired to work in his residence as an assistant to Kim Jong Suk.
 In addition to doing secretarial work for the Kims, she also looked after Kim Jong Il and Kim Kyong-hui.
 After Kim Jong Suk's 1949 death, Kim Song-ae began managing Kim Il Sung's household and domestic life.

 In 1953, Kim Song-ae gave birth to her first child with Kim Il Sung, a daughter named Kim Kyong Jin (Kim Kyong Chin).
 She went on to have at least two other children with him, sons Kim Pyong Il (b.
 1954) and Kim Yong Ill (b.
 1955).

 Kim Kyong-hui became North Korea's first female four-star general.
 Her husband Jang Song-thaek was the second most powerful person in Korea before his December 2013 execution for corruption.
 Their 29-year-old daughter overdosed on sleeping pills in 2006 while in Paris.
 It has also been reported that Kim Yong-il, who was dispatched to serve in Germany, died from cirrhosis of the liver in 2000.